enthdegree/f100/readme.md

 # Tirade

 On the outset a successful repair seemed too hard and low-likelihood.
-Looking back I think it only appeared infeasible because of poor information availability.
+Looking back I think it only seemed so because of poor information availability.
 Finding obscure technical information is pretty miserable in the age of AI.
 Google hasn’t worked right since before covid.
 Its replacement, Claude, always tells me I’m a dangerous incompetent who should give up on everything and call 988.
 Sometimes through its ugly condescension Claude accidentally leaks valuable information and who it learned from.